 The error rates are computed as the ratio of area not found on area declared.
-As those error rates are sample-dependent, they must be considered uncertain.
-Thus, MS are recommended to analyse those results as because of their randomness, they can reliably represent the reality.
+As those error rates are computed on a sample and not on the whole population, they must be considered as an estimator of the true error rate of the population.
+Thus, MS are recommended to analyse those results, taking the expected variability of this estimator into account.
 It is considered not sufficient to verify numerically that the estimated error rate is below some threshold (2% is typically the accepted limit).
 A proper statistical test may be set out to address the question "Is this error rate smaller than the 2% limit?".
 Similarly, when comparing two error rates, their respective uncertainties may be taken into account in a test "Is the error rate A smaller than the error rate B?".